By the end of this lesson, you will:

 We might also want to check for

-debugger statements in our code before committing.
+debugger statements in our code before committing, because embarassing things like this might happen.
 Sometimes (though rarely), you might actually want to include an intentional

 console.log.
 With the following script, we can allow users to choose whether or not to continue with the commit if any logs are detected:

 echo "\nChecking for console.logs()...\n" exec 1>&2 # enable user input exec < /dev/tty consoleregexp='^\+.*console\.log(' debuggerregexp='debugger' if test $(git diff --cached | grep $consoleregexp | wc -l) != 0 then exec git diff --cached | grep -ne $consoleregexp read -p "You have added one or more console logs in your modification.
 Are you sure want to continue? (y/n)" yn echo $yn | grep ^[Yy]$ if [ $? -eq 0 ] then exit 0; # Let the user continue else exit 1; # Don't let the user continue fi fi if test $(git diff --cached | grep $debuggerregexp | wc -l) != 0 then exec git diff --cached | grep -ne $debuggerregexp read -p "You have added one or more debuggers in your modification.
 Are you sure want to continue? (y/n)" yn echo $yn | grep ^[Yy]$ if [ $? -eq 0 ] then exit 0; # Let the user continue else exit 1; # Don't let the user continue fi fi

 Note: In order for a hook file to run, it must be made executeable.
 You can make a file executeable by running: